KVN2099/dbx-app-example/README.md

 To get **high‑quality inline help** while you tweak the app:

 - In **Cursor → Settings → Indexing / Docs** (names may vary slightly by version):
-  - **Add the Databricks CLI / Databricks documentation** as a documentation source:
+  - **Add the Databricks CLI / Databricks documentation** as a documentation source**, for example the Databricks CLI reference [Databricks CLI commands](https://docs.databricks.com/aws/en/dev-tools/cli/commands):
-    - Databricks CLI & SDK docs.
+    - Databricks CLI & SDK docs (including the CLI command reference above).
     - Databricks Apps and Genie Space docs.
   - Ensure Cursor is allowed to **use those docs** while working in this project.